 The Lausanne 2020 pictograms were presented 300 days before the opening of the Youth Olympic Games and are also the fruit of the ERACOM.
 In all, 36 apprentices worked together for a year to hand in their final work: comprised of 16 pictograms, each one representing different disciplines of the eight sports on the Lausanne 2020 programme.

 The visual identity is the third project entrusted to the ERACOM.
 In Olympic jargon generally referred to as the «Look of the Games», it is the graphic representation of the identity of the Games.
 It will be visible everywhere in all shapes and sizes (uniforms, podiums, banners, playing surrounds, competition venues, airports, railway stations, cars, medals, etc.) Approximately 50 students were involved in the project beginning in August 2017.
 The visual identity of Lausanne 2020 will not be unveiled until a few months before the opening of the Games.

 Official song and ceremony music

-Lausanne 2020 along with the Lausanne’s University of Music, Haute école de musique de Lausanne (HEMU), organised a contest to compose the official song of the Games.
+Lausanne 2020 along with the Lausanne’s University of Music, Haute école de musique Vaud Valais Fribourg (HEMU), organised a contest to compose the official song of the Games.
 Students and alumni of the HEMU were invited to create the music that will accompany the world’s best young athletes during this unique event.
-It is finally Gaspard Colin’s song that seduced the jury with its dynamic and Swiss elements.
-Including the horn of the Alps and three native languages, the song perfectly represents the host country.
+It is finally Gaspard Colin’s song, a former student in the Jazz department, that seduced the jury with its dynamic and Swiss elements.
+Including the horn of the Alps and four native languages, the song perfectly represents the host country.
 Also, the jury appreciated the rhythm highlighting the collective energy of sports.
-It will be presented to the public at the end of the year, and will resonate throughout the YOG.
+The Lausanne 2020 song was revealed to the public beginning of December 2019.

-As for the music of the medal ceremonies, it will also be composed by HEMU students as part of their course work.
+As for the music of the medal ceremonies, it has also been composed by HEMU students as part of their course work.